BEST THINGS TO DO IN MANDALAY!

 WHERE TO FIND THE MINGUN PAGODA & WHAT TO SEE

-Mingun Pahtodawhyi is located north-west of Mandalay City and it is approximately a 1.5 hour drive from the centre of town.
+Mingun Pahtodawhyi is located north-west of Mandalay City and it is approximately a 1.5 hour drive from the center of town.
 I visited the Mingun pagoda right after watching the sunrise at U Bein Bridge.

 The Mingun Pahtodawgyi is essentially a big pile of bricks that is said to hold the record of the biggest pile of bricks in the world.
 It was intended to be a 500ft stupa but the construction of Mingun Pahtodawgyi was abandoned when the king died.
 Mingun Pagoda was then later hit by an earthquake, leaving cracks up the face of the stupa and one whole corner of the monument broke off and now lays in debris.